-The included connection plug can receive lose/soldered cable ends of up to 10 mm resp. cable end sleeves up to 6 mm.
+The included connection plug can receive crimped cable ends of up to 6 mm.
 The longer the connection cable, the higher the voltage loss due to the cable resistance.
-Therefore the mains cables should be kept as short as possible or use bigger cross section.
-If possible, all three phase of a three-phase supply should be wired so that no phase can be missing if the cable is going to be used for another model with different power rating.
+Therefore the mains cables should be kept as short as possible or have a bigger cross section.
+Cables with 4 or 5 conductors can be used.
+When using a cable with N conductor, it's allowed to clamp it into the spare pin of the AC plug.

-Figure 9 - Example for a mains cable (cable not included in delivery)
+Figure 9 - Example for an AC cable with 4 conductors (cable not included in delivery)